Proshooter27/obsidianGit/University/ECE/352/Weekly Notes/Week 8/Sequential Circuit Timing.md

 ![[Pasted image 20250408015805.png]]
 In this example FSM with two flip-flops, input A determines the next state: 0 if A=0, and 3 if A=1.
 A changes from 0 to 1 just 5ns before the clock edge.
 Due to differing delays, the change reaches the top flip-flop in time but not the bottom one.
 As a result, at the clock edge, the flip-flops capture different inputs and the FSM incorrectly transitions to state 2 instead of 0 or 3.

 To prevent timing issues from input changes, we add a flip-flop to synchronize inputs.
 This ensures input values only change at clock edges.
-However, it adds delay paths that can affect the minimum clock period (tMIN), potentially requiring a slower clock.
-This fixes most input timing problems—except one special case.
+However, it adds delay paths that can affect the minimum clock period (t<sub>min</sub>), potentially requiring a slower clock.
+This fixes most input timing problems—except one special case (Metastability, we'll look at it in a bit).